 In your first year at Elizabethtown College, you will embark on a common learning experience with others in your incoming class.
-The First-Year Program (FYP) has two components: First-Year Seminar and First-Year Advising.
+The First-Year Experience (FYE) has three components:

 This interdisciplinary educational experience develops skills of critical thinking and writing and broadens definitions of learning.
 The course is a serious academic one, and it is topical in nature, meaning that each seminar has its own emphasis.
 Our faculty members teach seminars on subjects of passionate interest to them, but no seminar is grounded in a particular major.
 This is all part of Elizabethtown's commitment to a liberal arts education.
 We want our students to become well-rounded scholars.

 Each seminar also includes out-of-class learning experiences, which will expose you to educational opportunities and cultural events on campus and, in many cases, beyond Elizabethtown as well.
 In recent years, students have attended plays, lectures, art exhibits, and film screenings.
 Some instructors have taken their students to museums in Philadelphia and Washington and even hiked the Appalachian Trail.
 The possibilities are endless!